SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 You can use an on-screen calculator for all math questions.

-When is the Best Time to Take the SAT 2025?
+When Is the Best Time to Take the SAT in 2026?

 The SAT is offered 7 times a year: March, May, June, August, October, November, and December.